cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 > for the inner nodes and the leaf nodes.
 Would the loss of generality would be
 > acceptable?

+> PS Having just two fields, one for inner nodes and one for leaf nodes, would
+> be enough to capture the heavy hitters use case.
+Not sure if this makes the
+> definition simpler though, because instead of `Field[l]` we then have to
+> write something like `l < DIM ?
+InnerField : LeafField`.

 Finally, an implementation note.
-The stateless for IPDFs specified here is stateless, in the sense that there is not state carried between IPDF evaluations.
+The interface for IPDFs specified here is stateless, in the sense that there is no state carried between IPDF evaluations.
 This is to align the IDPF syntax with the VDAF abstraction boundary, which does not include shared evaluation state across evaluations.
 In practice, of course, it will often be beneficial to expose a stateful API for